Connect with others who understand.

 • Sleeping at least 10 to 11 hours a night

-• Extreme grogginess or disorientation upon waking
+• Feeling extreme grogginess or disorientation upon waking

 • Taking an excessive amount of time to wake up